hyprwm/hyprland-wiki/pages/Configuring/Tearing.md

 ## Common issues

+### No tearing at all
+Make sure your windowrules are matching and you have the master toggle enabled.

+### Apps that should tear, freeze
+Almost definitely means your GPU driver does not support tearing, like e.g. Intel's.

+Please _do not_ report issues if this is the culprit.

 ### Graphical artifacts (random colorful pixels, etc)
 Likely issue with your graphics driver.
-Please note, afaik, intel's iGPUs do not support tearing at all.

 Please _do not_ report issues if this is the culprit.
 Unfortunately, it's most likely your GPU driver's fault.

 Could be the below as well

 ### Other graphical issues
+or
+### Hyprland instantly crashes on launch
 Likely issue with `WLR_DRM_NO_ATOMIC`.

 NO_ATOMIC forces the use of a legacy, less tested drm API.